 There was a drop in daily active users in the United States and Canada between the third and fourth quarters of 2017.
 It was the first time in Facebook’s history for something like this to happen.
 According to Facebook statistics, since then, the use of Facebook among adults in the US has remained more or less the same.
 68% of them claimed to use Facebook in 2018, which is the exact number of adult US Facebook users reported in 2016.

 12. We are 3.57 “degrees” away from each other on Facebook.

 According to Facebook stats, everyone on Facebook is geographically connected to each other at an average separation of 3.57 degrees.
 It’s a small world after all.
 When you think of how many friends the average Facebook user has, you begin to fully understand this stat’s impact.

 13. Facebook users have 155 friends each on average.

 According to this useful stat, the average Facebook user has 155 friends.
 But when a user has a personal problem, they would only reach out to maybe four of their Facebook friends.

 14. On average, women have more Facebook friends than men do: 166 compared to 145.

 If you aren’t already a celebrity, you might be kidding yourself to think you could have hundreds or thousands of Facebook friends and maintain such a large network of followers.
 Indeed, according to a report by The Telegraph, women have an average of 166 friends on Facebook while men have 145.

 15. 44% of Facebook users are female, and 56% are male.

 How many Facebook users are female?
-Surprisingly, of the more than 2.3 billion users that the site counts as its own each month, women make up a slight minority at only 44%.
+Surprisingly, of the 2.5 billion users that the site counts as its own each month, women make up a slight minority at only 44%.